 Visualize with QuickSight

-In this step we will visualize using QuickSight.
+In this step, we will perform visualization using QuickSight.

 - Find QuickSight